antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

 ## Performance improvements

+So what difference did this make to performance?

-I used [Benchmark.NET](https://benchmarkdotnet.org/index.html) to make all my measurements.
+ I wrote tests using [Benchmark.NET](https://benchmarkdotnet.org/index.html) to gather measurements.

-First, I disabled the AVX code paths in order to compare the native and managed implementations while both were using the same SSE instructions.
+First, I disabled the AVX code paths in order to fairly compare the native and managed implementations while both were using the same SSE instructions.
 As Figure 2 shows, the performance is **closely comparable**: on the large vectors the tests operate on, the overhead added by managed code is not significant.

 **Figure 2**: ![Running time of native vs managed implementations](NativeManaged.png "Running time of native vs managed implementations")

 Second, I enabled AVX support.
-Figure 3 shows that the average performance gain in microbenchmarks was about **20%**.
+Figure 3 shows that the average performance gain in microbenchmarks was about **20%** over SSE alone.

 **Figure 3**: ![Running time of managed SSE vs AVX implementations](SseAvx.png "Running time of managed SSE vs AVX implementations")